 These three factors form the structure of your consultation with a partner of the firm.
 After discussing each variable, a partner will be able to suggest the best approach to representation for you.
 Legal personnel will be assigned to your case based on your needs and the complexity of your case.

 We offer customized staffing based on case complexity and the level of conflict.
 We have a team of lawyers who come from a diverse background and have extensive of experience practicing law.
 Depending on the facts of your case, you will be assigned a “responsible attorney” and possibly additional attorneys or staff.

 Another factor that could affect the way your case is staffed is your budget.
-Our retainer fees start at $7,500 and go up from there based on case complexity and the level of conflict.
-If you would like a rough estimate of what you can expect to pay in legal fees, please use our Case Budget Calculator.
+Our retainer fees start at $10,000 and go up from there based on case complexity and the level of conflict.

 You can learn more about our billing process by visiting Understanding Retainer Fees and Billing.

 We do two things that differentiate us from other law firms:

 We don’t think the cost of your case should be a mystery.
 Our experience has shown us that clients want a good product, and they are willing to pay for quality legal service.
 Understandably, clients also expect to know what they are paying for.
 We communicate constantly about costs of the case and what to expect moving forward.
 Would you buy a car without knowing what is going to cost?
 We wouldn’t either.
 We try to take the anxiety out of the process.